College football: Helmet safety measures

-related injuries.
+With the large number of injuries in college football, there was a push to lower the risk of head- and neck-related injuries.
 With this, the NCAA and NFL have pushed the bar in helmet technology.
 With the introduction of National Operating Committee on Standards for Athletic Equipment in 1978, helmet standards has taken leaps and bounds toward being safer for players.
 These new helmets are packed with sensors, gel padding and new age technology.
 With these advanced helmets being used now, there has been a downturn in concussions across all levels of college football.
 With the push for safer helmets comes the introduction of the Guardian Cap, this is a soft shell like pad that goes over the helmet of a player in practice that reduces the chances of head injury by 40%.
 This cap is worn by most players in practice but very few use the cap in game because of the large diameter it adds to the helmet.
 Furthermore, the NCAA mandates that all teams put their respective helmets through recertification.
 This puts the helmets through testing, cleaning and calibration to ensure greater safety for all players.

+Attendances

+The table shows the three intercollegiate American football teams with the highest average home attendance per year.